chenxiaolong/DualBootPatcher/licenses/RootShell/Licensing.md

 This would almost have been possible: GPLv3 can be seen as a superset of the Apache v2 license.
 However, most GPL projects are licensed under the terms of GPLv2.
 GPLv2 is NOT compatible with the Apache v2 license: some of its provisions are not consistent with the GPL's primary goal to not add any restrictions to the original license.

-Therefore, to allow both GPLv2 and other types of projects to use RootTools, we had to release RootTools under both licenses.
+Therefore, to allow both GPLv2 and other types of projects to use RootShell, we had to release RootShell under both licenses.

 # Which GPL license version may I use?

 GPLv2 or v3.

-# Is this change retroactive?

-No. RootTools releases prior to 1.6 are still licensed under the old, GPL-only, license.

 # Is Apache the appropriate license for a commercial product?